Daria-i-Noor: Dimensions

 It is 41.40 × 29.50 × 12.15 mm and weighs around 182 metric carats.
 It is the world's largest known pink diamond.
+Originally, it may have been cut from an even larger stone.

 History

-This diamond, as it is also presumed for the Koh-i-Noor, was mined in Kollur mine in Andhra Pradesh, India.
-It was originally owned by the Kakatiya dynasty, later it was possessed by the Khalji dynasty of the Delhi Sultanate and to Mughal emperors.
-It was part of Shah Jahan's Peacock Throne.
+This diamond, as is also presumed for the Koh-i-Noor, was mined in Kollur Mine in the Golconda region of Andhra Pradesh, India.
+Its early origins are shrouded in mystery, but it is believed to have been one of the eyes of the Mughal Peacock Throne.